Caleb5Mathew/Atlas/README.md

   Inside this function:

-   The search_url variable is set to the Google Images search URL with a placeholder for the query word.
+   The search_url variable is set to the Google Images search URL with a placeholder for the query word.<br />
-    The code sends an HTTP GET request to the search URL using requests.get(), retrieves the response, and creates a BeautifulSoup object to parse the HTML content.
+    The code sends an HTTP GET request to the search URL using requests.get(), retrieves the response, and creates a BeautifulSoup object to parse the HTML content.<br />
-    It finds all the img tags within the HTML using soup.find_all('img') and extracts the source URLs for the images.
+    It finds all the img tags within the HTML using soup.find_all('img') and extracts the source URLs for the images.<br />
-    It creates a target folder named "images" using os.makedirs() if it doesn't already exist.
+    It creates a target folder named "images" using os.makedirs() if it doesn't already exist.<br />
     The function iterates over the retrieved image URLs and downloads the images using requests.get(url).content.
-Each image is saved in the "images" folder with a file name in the format             "image_i.jpg", where i represents the index of the image.
+Each image is saved in the "images" folder with <br />
+    a file name in the format "image_i.jpg", where i represents the index of the image.<br />
-    The downloaded images are then displayed by calling the display_images function, passing the path of the target folder.
+    The downloaded images are then displayed by calling the display_images function, passing the path of the target folder.<br />
 <br />
 <br />
 https://github.com/Caleb5Mathew/Atlas/blob/0e60b180ca00df5e7a90e17d34ea159391550b9a/Atlas3.py#L39-L65